Pandemic highlights duty to document: info czar

 However, the law doesn't require federal agencies to create records, only to provide what they have.

-During a panel discussion, Maynard notes commissioners have been pressing the government to usher in a formal duty to document government decisions.
+During a panel discussion on International Right to Know Day, Maynard noted commissioners have been pressing the government to usher in a formal duty to document its decisions.

-She says the idea has resurfaced as a result of the move to makeshift work arrangements during the pandemic.
+The idea has resurfaced as a result of the move to makeshift work arrangements during the pandemic, she said Monday during the virtual discussion, organized by the Public Service Information Community Connection.

+Maynard said her investigators are looking into cases in which people are seeking federal information shared through online discussions.
+Unlike the days when notes might have been written on paper, it means asking new questions.

+"Is it being videotaped?
+Is it being recorded somehow?
+Is somebody taking minutes?"
+Maynard said.

 This report by The Canadian Press was first published Sept.
 28, 2020.